Guidelines for the Use of Websites and Social Media for All Personnel and Volunteers Within the Diocese of Raleigh

 - Official Diocese Websites and Social Media Accounts

 - Guidelines for Personal Websites and Social Media Accounts

 Note: Some words and phrases used throughout the Guidelines correlate with definitions listed at the end of the document.

 I. Purpose and Application

-These guidelines are designed to aid all Diocesan entities in ensuring that personnel adhere to appropriate usage, boundaries, and best practices related to, and to define specific standards of conduct for the use of, websites and social media services including, but not limited to, Facebook, Twitter, Instagram, Pinterest, Google +, LinkedIn, Tumblr, and Vine.
-These guidelines are offered by the Diocese of Raleigh as a resource for all Diocesan entities.
+These guidelines are designed to aid all Diocesan entities in ensuring that personnel adhere to appropriate usage, boundaries, and best practices related to, and to define specific standards of conduct for the use of, websites and social media services including, but not limited to, Facebook, Twitter, Instagram, Pinterest, Google +, LinkedIn, Tumblr etc. These guidelines are offered by the Diocese of Raleigh as a resource for all Diocesan entities.
 Parish pastors/administrators, school principals, and similar management personnel may develop directives particular to their Diocesan entity’s mission and operation that provide additional guidance to personnel in the use and management of web media.
 No such directive should contradict the contents of these guidelines.